Google AdSense is one of the easiest Display Ad Networks to join. So, I understand why you need a trick or checklist for AdSense approval.

-So, it happened that one of my site was being rejected by AdSense twice.
-It was was strange because it hardly happens and I thought I’d done everything right.
+So, it happened that one of my sites was rejected by AdSense twice.
+It was strange because it hardly happens and I thought I’d done everything right.

-So, I took my time to scrutinize every details on that site and realized that the publish date of my articles were not available.
-I turned it on, reapplied and got approved in less than a week.
+So, I took my time to scrutinize every detail on that site and realized that the publish date of my articles was not available.
+I turned it on, reapplied, and got approved in less than a week.

 It was then I knew that was the problem.

-My advice; always show the dates your article was published.
-It helps readers or Google AdSense team know how often you publish.
+My advice; is always to show the dates your article was published.
+It helps readers or the Google AdSense team know how often you publish.